HRC National Survey of Likely Voters

 The Takeaway: More Americans Know and Accept Transgender People

-Results from a new national survey commissioned by the Human Rights Campaign (HRC), the nation’s largest lesbian, gay, bisexual and transgender civil rights organization, reveal a significant uptick in the number of Americans who say they personally know or work with someone who is transgender.
+Results from a new national survey commissioned by the Human Rights Campaign (HRC), the nation’s largest lesbian, gay, bisexual, transgender and queer civil rights organization, reveal a significant uptick in the number of Americans who say they personally know or work with someone who is transgender.
 The data, collected for HRC by Greenberg Quinlan Rosner Research, shows that 35 percent of likely voters surveyed reported that they personally know or work with a transgender person.
 That’s nearly 1.6 times last year’s figure of 22 percent.

 Of those who said they personally know a transgender person, a majority knew two or more people who are transgender, and 44 percent knew at least three.
 37 percent described the transgender person they knew best as an acquaintance, 33 percent said that person was a friend, and 17 percent said they were a co-worker.
 9 percent had a family member who is transgender.

 For the first time, HRC also asked whether likely voters knew or worked with transgender youth, finding that 12 percent of those who knew at least one transgender person (equal to 4 percent of all survey participants) had met a transgender youth under the age of 18.